stimulusreflex/stimulus_reflex/docs/morph-modes.md

 StimulusReflex will decide which element's children to replace by evaluating three criteria in order:

 1. Is there a `data-reflex-root` on the element with the `data-reflex`?
-2. Is there a `data-reflex-root` on an ancestor element with a `data-controller` above the element in the DOM?
+2. Is there a `data-reflex-root` on an ancestor element above the element in the DOM?
 It could be the element's immediate parent, but it doesn't have to be.
 3. Just use the `body` element.

 Here is a simple example: the user is presented with a text box.
 Anything they type into the text box will be echoed back in two div elements, forwards and backwards.